 The Market Indicator Package provides 150 popular and powerful technical indicators for financial or other time series data.

 This feature is also called the Time Series Indicator Package.
 The Market Indicator Package allows you to build a complex set of indicators from raw stock market or futures data such as high, low, close, and volume.
-When doing financial or other time series predictions, it is usually necessary to enhance the time series data by showing the network specific features from the past.
-This enhancement makes it easier for the net to determine trends.
+When doing financial or other time series predictions, it is usually necessary to enhance the time series data by showing the neural network specific features from the past.
+This enhancement makes it easier for the neural network to determine trends.
 The Indicator Package has 150 technical indicators that market analysts have been using for years for forecasting.
-The Indicator Package calculates these indicators from your raw data and puts them into your spreadsheet so they can be used as additional inputs to the network.
+The Indicator Package calculates these indicators from your raw data and puts them into your spreadsheet so they can be used as additional inputs to the neural network.